-Reviews and monitors equity grants for purposes of compliance with the [500,000 share] cap on awards granted to a single individual during any calendar year, as well as
+Reviews and monitors equity grants for purposes of compliance with the [500,000 share] cap on awards granted to a single individual during any calendar year, as well as other plan terms and conditions

 Takes into account Section 162(m) of the Internal Revenue Code of 1986, as amended, that generally limits the tax deductibility of compensation paid to certain NEOs to \$1MM annually.
 However, the Compensation Committee has flexibility to pay compensation it believes most beneficial to stockholders, including the payment of compensation that is subject to the deduction limits under Section 162(m).